timwhitez/DCoT-Prompt/README.md

 # DCoT-Prompt
-The combined framework of Dynamic CoT, Reflection, and Verbal
+The combined framework of Dynamic CoT, Reflection, and Verbal reinforcement